 (On Demand) This course is a continuation of FREN 2003.
 It includes readings in French literature, culture, and civilization.
 Grammar is reviewed and expanded.
 Class is conducted primarily in French.
-Prerequisite: Completion of FREN 2003 with a C or better, or department consent.
+Prerequisites: FREN 2003 with a C or better, or department consent.